liquidleif/monster-gov/README.md

 **Option B: Upgrade of Gen-1 Monsters for Voting Power**

 You can use $PMON to upgrade (or "activate") Gen-1 Monsters and give them voting power in the DAO.
 The $PMON you spend goes into the DAO treasury, and only activated Polymon can vote on proposals.
 This way, $PMON and Polymon holders have aligned interests.
+I currently think of 2 $PMON per activation.

 We plan to distribute $PMON from the treasury through the Generation 1 Collector Staking.
 However, only activated Polymon will count toward the Collector Staking.